robrich/docker-hands-on-workshop/04-Volumes-as-durable-storage/start/README.md

 10. Click on [See files](http://localhost:3000/files) and see the file(s) uploaded previously.

-Note: volume links can be a full path or a `.` meaning "the current directory".
-In this case the current directory had lots of things in it, so we specified another folder.

-Note: if you leave off the public side of the volume switch (the `/path/on/host:` part), Docker will manage the volume for you, storing it in the MobyLinux VM.
+Note: if you leave off the public side of the volume switch (the `/path/on/host:` part), Docker will manage the volume for you, storing it in the Docker Desktop VM.